Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Related Work

 \parag{Exploration and Representation Learning} Closely related to navigation, the task of exploration has also been extensively studied and has led to interesting breakthroughs in representation learning.
-In particular, learning to explore unseen environments has been seen through the spectrum of computer vision~\cite{jayaraman2018learning, chaplot2020semantic}, SLAM-based~\cite{chaplot2020learning}, and RL-based~\cite{chen2019learning} approaches.
-Methods such as~\cite{savinov2018episodic, mezghani2020learning} leverage a self-supervised representation learning stage to prepare the exploration phase.
-This pretraining stage allows to learn task-agnostic representations from the scene's locations so as to reduce the dimensionality of the problem.
-For these works, the generalizability of the learned representations to unseen environments has not been established.
-Moreover, the use of these representations for navigation tasks was only limited to single-environment setups.
+In particular, learning to explore unseen environments has been seen through the spectrum of computer vision~\cite{jayaraman2018learning,chaplot2020semantic}, SLAM-based~\cite{chaplot2019learning}, and RL-based~\cite{chen2018learning,devo2020towards} approaches.
+Methods such as~\cite{savinov2018episodic,mezghani2020learning} leverage a self-supervised representation learning stage to prepare the exploration phase.
 Our work extends this line of study by first showing that a self-supervised pretraining phase allows to learn useful information that generalizes to unseen environments, as well as proposing a novel attention-based navigation policy that takes advantage of this information.
+Posterior to our work, there have been extensions of our method, including~\cite{sang2022novel} that exploits a similar approach for object-goal navigation in unseen environments.
+This work uses the same components than our method: both short-term and long-term memories, as well as an attention mechanism to leverage past experience.
+The main difference with our work relies on the task being tackled: contrary to our work, \cite{sang2022novel} focuses on object-goal navigation, which consists in navigating to an instance of a target object.